Compete Against the Best.

-The Winchendon School attracts students from all over the world who want to complete at the highest level.
-Moreover, we help them get there.
+The Winchendon School attracts students from all over the world who want to compete at the highest level.
+We help them get there.

 A college-level strength and conditioning program means that as a student-athlete, you’ll understand the effort and dedication of being a college athlete before you get to college.

 But as much fun as it is going to the big weekend game, it’s as much fun to try out a new sport for the first time.

 For instance, our approach to athletic conditioning mirrors our approach to academic support; small group drills on the ice, conditioning in the gym with our strength and conditioning coach, and fun.